 America's right-slanted political landscape is not unknown to me.
 The U.S. has not had an established left for decades; its so-called "left" is the center-right Democrats and its "right" is nothing short of far-right extremism.
 This is something I have feared: for all the social and – to a more limited extent – economic victories of the Obama administration, America has stood fast as a right-wing nation and has on many fronts slid further to the far right.
-But despite all this, I never in a million years thought the next President of the United States would be that which you get if you cross a Nazi, a frat boy, an orangutan, and a bad comb-over – Donald Trump.
-It is sad to see Obama step down only to be replaced by a neo-fascist sympathizer who, like all his followers and European equivalents, deals exclusively in so-called alternative facts, which are nothing short of falsehoods and lies.
+But despite all this, I never in a million years thought the next President of the United States would be that which you get if you cross a Nazi, a frat boy, and an orangutan with a bad comb-over – Donald Trump.
+It is sad to see Obama step down only to be replaced by a neo-fascist sympathizer who — like his most ardent followers and European equivalents — deals exclusively in so-called alternative facts, which are nothing short of falsehoods and lies.

 President Obama and I are not fully aligned politically either; I am a leftist and he is, in many regards, a centrist or even a moderate right-winger (like Hillary).
 But I do respect Obama.
 He brought class to the White House after it was tainted by the clown we all know as Dubya.
 He was a step in the right direction for an America which had been ravaged by eight years of Bushisms.
 It is truly a disgrace that a man with such grace will be followed by an even bigger clown than Dubya – a man who, in fact, questioned Obama's very humanity with the overtly racist Birther conspiracy.
 It is deeply disturbing that a far right which has demonized and dehumanized Barack, Michelle, and their daughters for eight years now rises to power – and classy as ever, the entire Obama family has handled all of this, all the racist hatred directed toward them, with more dignity than Trump does when he responds to any and all criticism of his character, claims, or policies.
 Thus, I want to express the deepest gratitude to President Obama and his family for being great role models for minorities, women, and, indeed, everyone; thank you for your time in the White House – when white was just the paint on the building, not the supremacist ideology of the neo-fascists within.
 And finally, my sincere apologies for including the Obamas in a post which will deal mostly with Trump and the rise of the alt-right, in America as well as Europe.